Permissions on Default Lockfile Make Running oned Under Unprivileged User Impossible

 If I grep -i "lock" i get nothing out of install.sh.

 In the install.sh script I have, the CHOWN_DIRS variable is defined:

 So, I'm not sure if I'm overlooking something, or if there's a different install script that I'm not using.

 Thanks again for your time and your help.

-#5 Updated by Tres Wong-Godfrey about 11 years ago
+#5 Updated by Tres Wong-Godfrey over 11 years ago

 The version of OpenNebula I have uses /var/lock/one for the lock file.
 Check out line 118 of one-1.3.90/src/nebula/oned.cc: